-Summertime is made for splishin’ and splashin’ and is especially awesome when you can combine the amenities a playground has to offer with the added bonus of water fun!
-Here in Los Angeles, there are oodles of great options for public pools and miles of family-friendly beaches but when you’ve got a hot tot on your hands (and don’t feel like packing up the car for a full day of traffic and crowds) check out one of the following splash pad spots for a couple hours of cool fun for your pint sized puddle-lovers!
+LA weather is made for splishin’ and splashin’ and is especially awesome when you can combine the amenities a playground has to offer with the added bonus of water fun!
+Of course there are great options for public pools and miles of family-friendly beaches but when you don’t feel like packing up the car for a full day of traffic and crowds, check out one of the following splash pad spots for a couple hours of cool fun for your pint-sized puddle-lovers!

 photo: Shauntelle S. via Yelp